 The stage is set.
 This Saturday night, San Francisco will play host to the end of a wrestling career.
 Taylor ‘Shantelle Taylor’ Wilde’s career to be exact.
 The former TNA Wrestling star will hang up her boots following a bout with Alissa Flash at Pro Wrestling Revolution.
 That has been widely publicized.
 But Frisco will also play host to the birth of a wrestling career… well, so hopes David Buckler.

 Like most professional wrestling fans, Buckler, 37, has always dreamed of being involved in the wrestling business.
 But also like most wrestling fans, his dreams have remained just that: a dream.
 Until now that is.
 Contributing to Diva-Dirt.com, who along with ChickFight and Pro Wrestling Revolution, will present Saturday’s big retirement match, opened a door that seemed to be bolted for much of his life.
-Now David will find himself in a wrestling ring as ring announcer.
+Now David will find himself in a wrestling ring as a ring announcer.

-“It’s something that I thought I’d never have the chance to do.
+“It’s something that I thought I’d never had the chance to do.
 As you get older, a lot of things are taken away from you, not many things are given to you,” said Buckler, a project manager for a defense contractor in Northern Virginia.

 Friendly and charming, David may seem like he’s living the American dream — a wife, two kids, a steady job and even a side gig as an actor — but wrestling has been a big part of his life since childhood.
 “I started watching wrestling back in 1985.
 I lived quite close to Hershey Park Arena.
 My friends and I would go to a lot of WWF shows that would come through the area,” he recalls of his hometown of York, Pennsylvania.
 “I fell in love with the athleticism of the wrestlers, the excitement of the crowd, the pageantry, the music, the characters that were in the ring.
 Everything about it was really exciting for me.”